MMazzini1/Serverless-GIF-generation-on-AWS/README.md

 ### Route53

-In this project, Route 53 is used for two purposes.
+In this project, Route 53 is used for two purposes:

 - As a Domain name registrar, through which the domain martinmazzini.com was registered.
 The process of acquiring a domain with Route 53 is pretty straightforward (though not covered in the free tier).
 - As the DNS service of the application.
 Route 53 is a highly available, low latency DNS service.